Deadstock Fabric is NOT as Sustainable as You Think

 I don't want to leave you with all the negatives about deadstock fabric.
 There are always positives.

 Deadstock is a great option for brands just starting out.
 Because the fabric is already made, there are no minimums.
 This makes it easy for designers that are small and self-funded to buy a few yards, and not have to invest capital into fabric they may not need.

-the craziest deadstock I ever saw...
+and, the craziest deadstock I ever saw...

 but first, let me take a selfie - with all of this block printed deadstock fabric